Questions and Answers

 Whatever the puzzle piece means to you, we believe that our updated, more colorful puzzle piece, represents inclusivity and optimism as we look towards a future of progress for those on the autism spectrum.

 Our work in genetics exists to help more autistic people access personalized, precision care that will empower them to lead their best lives.

 Over the last two decades, Autism Speaks has made significant investments in the field of autism research and treatment through our genomic initiatives, AGRE and MSSNG.
 These efforts have allowed the field to utilize whole genome sequencing in autism to unlock DNA secrets and guide new understandings and treatment targets.
 With the support of our scientific and philanthropic partners, AGRE and MSSNG have made many contributions to the field of autism research.

 Autism Speaks does not support eugenics.
-Our research in the genomics field (via AGRE, MSSNG, and PATH) exists to help advance the field so that ultimately autistic people access to personalized, precision care that will empower them to lead their best lives.
+Our research in the genomics field (via AGRE, MSSNG, and PATH) exists to help advance the field so that ultimately autistic people have access to personalized, precision care that will empower them to lead their best lives.

 We employ and engage autistic people, parents, and family members of people with autism as well as professionals and representatives who have experience and knowledge of autism.
 Some choose to disclose their autism while others do not.
 Their voices are represented across all staff and volunteer levels across Autism Speaks including our board.

 Because we want to represent the breadth of the spectrum and diversity of experiences with autism, it’s important to remember that some people with autism are unable to advocate for themselves, while others can do so easily.
 We work diligently to ensure all voices are heard and strive to meet the many and diverse needs of autism communities.
 That included employees, consultants and partners who are autistic or otherwise connected to autism.
 Our network includes autistic individuals as well as caregivers on our Board of Directors, in leadership positions, advisory committees and on the front lines of the services offered through our Autism Response Team.